|Nutritional Guidelines (per serving)|

 Gather the ingredients.

 Slice fresh calamari into bite-size rings.

 In a small pan, heat a small amount of olive oil, add calamari rings, season with salt and pepper, and quickly saute until the calamari is cooked.
 Remove from heat, and set aside.

 In a medium bowl, combine panko bread crumbs, dry grated Parmesan cheese, minced garlic, and chopped parsley (reserve some of the parsley for garnish).
 Mix until the ingredients are incorporated.
 Season the panko mixture with salt and pepper.

-Coat small shallow baking dish canola oil or other cooking sprays to prevent sticking.
+Coat small shallow baking dish canola oil or another cooking spray to prevent sticking.

 Add cooked calamari rings to the baking dish.

 Spoon the garlic-panko mixture over the calamari, and coat generously.
 It will seem as though there is excess panko mixture, but, when baked, it will add delicious, crunchy, flavor to the dish.
 Season with a touch more salt and pepper, optional.